EICC tees off new course meeting needs of landscapers and golf courses

 An issue it and a lot of other golf courses as well as landscaping businesses have been finding people with the know-how and willingness to spend the time outside to do the work.

-During this classic, Eastern Iowa Community Colleges is looking at all the work on the grounds as a way to help introduce and gain interested in their new turf and landscaping programs.
+During this classic, Eastern Iowa Community Colleges is looking at all the work on the grounds as a way to help introduce and gain interest in their new turf and landscaping programs.

 It’s an in-demand career for businesses improving yards and maintaining golf courses and sports fields.